olhalutaieva/olialutaieva/README.md

 - 🖖🏽 Hi, I’m Olha Lutaieva!
-But also you can call me Olia
 - 👀 I’m interested in coding for sure!
 And a few other thing like music and table tennis
 - 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on some exciting projects